-Although the transfer is not notified to the borrowers, the Spanish legal opinion confirms that such notification is not required to fully perfect the transfer of ownership in the loans to the SSPE.
-Accordingly, this transaction does not operate by way of an unperfected assignment and the issue of triggers does not arise.]
+Although the transfer is not notified to the borrowers, both the Italian legal opinion and Prospectus confirm that such notification is not required to fully perfect the transfer of ownership in the loans to the SSPE.
+Accordingly, this transaction does not operate by way of an unperfected assignment and the issue of triggers does not arise.